RetroDECK/ES-DE/USERGUIDE-DEV.md

 One macOS-specific requirement is that the RetroArch setting _Start in Fullscreen mode_ is enabled or ES-DE will not be able to switch to the emulator window when launching games.
 As a workaround you can switch to the window manually using Command + Tab but it probably doesn't make sense to run emulators in windowed mode anyway.
 This issue has not been observed with any other emulators.

-At the time of writing there is an additional issue with the M1 release of RetroArch where ES-DE will not be able to consistently switch to its window on game launch if the setting _Close windows when closing an app_ under the General entry in the macOS System Preferences has been set to disabled.
-This error does not occur for the Intel/x86 release of RetroArch or with any other standalone emulators (including those built specifically for the M1 architecture).
+At the time of writing there is an additional issue with the ARM release of RetroArch where ES-DE will not be able to consistently switch to its window on game launch if the setting _Close windows when closing an app_ under the General entry in the macOS System Preferences has been set to disabled.
+This error does not occur for the Intel/x86 release of RetroArch or with any other standalone emulators (including those built specifically for the ARM architecture).

 The first time you launch a RetroArch-emulated game from within ES-DE the operating system will present you with a security option with the following description: